Two Cars in Every Garage and Three Eyes on Every Fish: Plot

-Burns's political advisers inform him that he is greatly despised by most people, while Bailey is beloved by all.
-To quell the controversy over Blinky, Burns appears on television with an actor portraying Charles Darwin who claims Blinky is an evolutionary leap, not a "hideous genetic mutation".
-After Burns vows to lower taxes and runs a smear campaign against Bailey, his campaign ties hers in the polls.
-Burns's advisers suggest that he have dinner at the home of one of his employees the night before the election.
-After scanning the plant's video monitors for the most average man he can find, Burns chooses Homer.
+Mr. Burns' political advisers inform him that he is greatly despised by most people, while Bailey is beloved by all.
+To quell the controversy over Blinky, Mr. Burns appears on television with an actor portraying Charles Darwin who claims Blinky is an evolutionary leap, not a "hideous genetic mutation".
+After Mr. Burns vows to lower taxes and runs a smear campaign against Bailey, his campaign ties hers in the polls.
+Mr. Burns' advisers suggest that he have dinner at the home of one of his employees the night before the election.
+After scanning the plant's video monitors for the most average man he can find, Mr. Burns chooses Homer.

-The upcoming dinner with Burns divides the Simpson household, with Marge and Lisa appalled that Homer has allowed Burns to use their home as a campaign tool.
-For dinner, Marge serves Blinky, placing the fish's head on Burns's plate.
-Unable to swallow the fish, Burns spits it out.
+The upcoming dinner with Mr. Burns divides the Simpson household.
+With Homer supporting Mr. Burns' campaign simply to not antagonize his boss, Marge and Lisa are appalled that Homer has allowed Burns to use their home as a campaign tool.
+For dinner, Marge stuns Mr. Burns' campaign team and the media alike by serving Blinky, placing the fish's head on Mr. Burns's plate.
+Unable to swallow the fish, Mr. Burns spits it out.
 Cameras flash as the expelled bite flies through the air and hits the floor, dooming his gubernatorial campaign.
-Bailey wins the election.
-After destroying the Simpsons' furnishings in a fit of rage, Burns warns that Homer's dreams will go unfulfilled as long as he lives.
-However, Marge reassures Homer they have each other, as the family is back together again.
+Bailey wins the election, and Mr. Burns destroys some of the Simpsons' furnishings in a fit of rage.
+Mr. Burns warns that he will ensure Homer's dreams will go unfulfilled as long as he lives.
+However, Marge happily reassures Homer that his ambitions are so meagre nobody could possibly thwart them.